-It should be noted that if monitoring is configured in the provided config file (see Monitoring and Metrics) then any metrics produced by the cleanup tool will be published in the configured place.
+It should be noted that if monitoring is configured in the provided config file (see Automatic job pruning) then any metrics produced by the cleanup tool will be published in the configured place.
 If that shouldn’t be the same place as the indexed CAS metrics for whatever reason then the config will need to be changed.

 Note If using a WithCache storage type and a non-distributed storage type, such as InMemoryLRU, the caches will not be cleaned up along with the backing storage.
 In rare cases this can cause issues.
 To minimize this issue, the configured cache size across all BuildGrids should be smaller than the configured low watermark.